-"Faults beyond a certain size and within a certain distance of the nuclear installation that are significant to safety shall be evaluated to identify whether these faults are to be considered capable faults.
-For capable faults, potential challenges to the safety of the nuclear installation in terms of ground motion and/or fault displacement hazard shall be evaluated."
+"Geological faults larger than a certain size and within a certain distance of the site and that are significant to safety shall be evaluated to identify whether these faults are to be considered capable faults.
+For capable faults, potential challenges to the safety of the nuclear installation in terms of ground motion and/or fault displacement hazards shall be evaluated."
 (Requirement 15 of SSR-1 [1])

 "Capable faults shall be identified and evaluated.
-The evaluation shall consider the fault characteristics in the vicinity of the site.
-The methods used, and the investigations made shall be sufficiently detailed to support safety related decisions." (para.
+The evaluation shall consider the fault characteristics in the site vicinity.
+The methods used and the investigations made shall be sufficiently detailed to support safety related decisions." (para.
 5.2 of SSR-1 [1])

-"The effect of fault displacement on safety related structures, systems and components shall be evaluated.
-Evaluation of fault displacement hazard shall include detailed geological mapping of excavations for safety related engineered structures to enable evaluation of fault capability at the site." (para.
+"The potential effect of fault displacement on safety related structures, systems and components shall be evaluated.
+The evaluation of fault displacement hazards shall include detailed geological mapping of excavations for safety related engineered structures to enable the evaluation of fault capability for the site." (para.
 5.3 of SSR-1 [1])

-"For the new sites, an alternative site shall be considered when reliable evidence shows the existence of a capable fault and its effects cannot be compensated by design/engineering protective measures.
-In case of a capable fault is identified in the site vicinity of an existing nuclear installation, the site shall be deemed unsuitable if the site safety cannot be demonstrated." (para.
+"A proposed new site shall be considered unsuitable when reliable evidence shows the existence of a capable fault that has the potential to affect the safety of the nuclear installation and which cannot be compensated for by means of a combination of measures for site protection and design features of the nuclear installation.
+If a capable fault is identified in the site vicinity of an existing nuclear installation, the site shall be deemed unsuitable if the nuclear installation safety cannot be demonstrated." (para.
 5.4 of SSR-1 [1])